Latest COVID-19 Information for the School of Education & Counseling Psychology

 This site lists information specific to the School of Education & Counseling Psychology.

-SUMMER INSTRUCTION UPDATE - Summer 2020 instruction for the School of Education and Counseling Psychology will be conducted remotely.
+FALL INSTRUCTION UPDATE - Fall 2020 instruction for the School of Education and Counseling Psychology will be conducted remotely.

 While our campus is closed, please reach out to us for help!